Mohammad Marandi

-Seyed Mohammad Marandi (Note: محمد مرندی) (born 14 May 1966) is an American-Iranian academic, political analyst and described by his website as a "prominent Iranian defender of the Islamic revolution".
-He is the son of Alireza Marandi, a physician who was a Minister of Health in Iran's government while also a Member of Parliament.
+Seyed Mohammad Marandi (Note: محمد مرندی) (born 14 May 1966) is an Iranian-American academic, intellectual and political analyst.
+He is closely linked to the Iranian government.

+He was born in Richmond, Virginia, United States to Alireza Marandi, later the doctor of the second supreme leader of the Islamic Republic of Iran, Ali Khamenei.
+Mohammad Marandi moved to Iran at the age of 13 when he volunteered to fight in the Iran–Iraq War.
+Marandi later studied at Birmingham University, England.
+He currently serves as a professor at the University of Tehran.

 Early life and education

-Seyed Mohammad Marandi was born on 14 May 1966 in Richmond, Virginia, and spent the first 13 years of his life in the United States.
-Following his move to Iran, he volunteered to fight in the Iran-Iraq war and survived two Iraqi chemical weapons attacks.
+Seyed Mohammad Marandi was born on 14 May 1966 in Richmond, Virginia.
+He is the son of Alireza Marandi, who would later become Iran's Health Minister and doctor of the Iranian supreme leader Ali Khamenei.
+Marandi spent the first 13 years of his life in the United States.
+Following the 1979 Iranian revolution, his family moved to Iran.
+He volunteered to fight in the Iran–Iraq War during which he said he survived two Iraqi chemical weapons attacks.

 Marandi is a graduate of the University of Tehran and Birmingham University (UK), where his PhD thesis was entitled "Lord Byron, his critics and Orientalism", described as a "response to Edward Said's Orientalism".

 Career

 Marandi was the head of the North American Studies program at the University of Tehran; he is currently a professor of English Literature and Orientalism at the university.

 Marandi has appeared as a political and social commentator on international news networks such as Channel 4, Sky News, PBS, ABC, CGTN, CNN, BBC, Al Jazeera, and RT.
 He has also contributed opinion pieces to publications such as Al Jazeera, Middle East Eye, and Tehran Times.

 He is an adviser to the Iranian nuclear negotiations team in Vienna.
+Marandi has close links to the Iranian government.
+Saudi-funded and Reza Pahlavi-linked Iran International describes him as a "mouthpiece" of the Iranian government.